The Stakes of the Election & Project 2025

 Black and white photo of a bald eagle.

-Photo by Cristofer Jeschke on Unsplash
+Photo by Cristofer Jeschke on Unsplash.

 Including Economics in Assessment

-The New York Times article explained, “the new rules would make it easier to remove a species from the endangered list and weaken protections for threatened species, the classification one step below endangered.”
+A New York Times article explained, “the new rules would make it easier to remove a species from the endangered list and weaken protections for threatened species, the classification one step below endangered.”
 The ESA previously did not allow for economic assessments when determining if a species deserves protection.
-“For instance, estimating lost revenue from a prohibition on logging in a critical habitat” would become part of the equation.
-This is dangerous because in government the short-term costs often outweigh the long-term benefits.
+“For instance, estimating lost revenue from a prohibition on logging in a critical habitat” would become part of the equation.12 This is dangerous because in government the short-term costs often outweigh the long-term benefits.
 This type of thinking could cause many species to become extinct.

 We have to put nature first and make nature more important than profit and consumption.